 can work with the ER docs, the OB/Gyn, and the surgeons.
 Consulting specialists include a visiting cardiologist, urologist, ENT, and dermatologist.
 Two 4th year selectives are now offered in Libby, in OB/Gyn and Surgery, as well as a 3rd year Family Medicine clerkship.

 Fully furnished (all the way down to the sheets and towels) 2-bedroom house with washer and dryer.
 Secluded back yard with a deck.
 Attached garage.
 The house is about a mile from the Libby Clinic and hospital.
 If needed, a bike and/or car may be available.
 Wireless connection.
-On occasion a TRUST student or R/UOP student may share accommodations.
+On occasion a TRUST student or R/UOP student or resident physician may share accommodations.

 From Spokane: HWY 95 North through Sandpoint and Bonners Ferry, then HWY 2 East.
 From Missoula: HWY 93 North, West on HWY 200, then State HWY 56, and then HWY 2 West.
 To see a map of where we are located and/or get directions from other locations, go to maps.google.com (for directions, click "Get Directions" in the upper left-hand corner where you can input the starting address).